Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Data and Sample Selection

 Next, we exclude X-ray sources to remove active galactic nuclei (AGNs) from our sample.
 In GOODS-S field, we eliminate AGNs identified by \citet{hsu_candelsgoods-s_2014}.
 The X-ray sensitivity limits of this AGN catalog are typically $3.2\times10^{-17}$, $9.1\times10^{-18}$, and $5.5\times10^{-17}$ erg s$^{-1}$ cm$^{-2}$ for the full (0.5-8 keV), soft (0.5-2keV), and hard (2-8keV) bands, respectively.
 These correspond to luminosity limits of $1.2\times10^{43}$, $3.4\times10^{42}$, and $2.0\times10^{43}$ erg s$^{-1}$ with assuming the redshift $z=5.8$, respectively.
 In GOODS-N field, we eliminate X-ray sources identified by \citet{alexander_chandra_2003}.
 The sensitivity limits are about $2.5\times10^{-17}$ and $1.4\times10^{-16}$ erg s$^{-1}$ cm$^{-2}$ for soft (0.5-2.0 keV) and hard (2-8 keV) bands, which correspond to luminosity limits of $9.2\times10^{42}$ and $5.2\times10^{43}$ erg s$^{-1}$ by the assumption of redshift, respectively.

-Among the 34,930 (35,445) objects in the CANDELS GOODS-S (GOODS-N) catalog, 300 (254) galaxies pass the criteria above (we refer them as "target sample").
+Among the 34,930 (35,445) objects in the CANDELS GOODS-S (GOODS-N) catalog, 300 (254) galaxies pass the criteria above (we refer them as "phot-$z$ sample").
 We apply additional cuts to secure the reliability on SEDs of galaxies in our sample and to make a robust estimation of their physical properties by SED fitting.
 As introduced in Section \ref{sec:intro}, the detection of the rest-frame optical continuum is important to estimate the contribution of the continuum in 4.5$\mu$m band.
 Thus, we require the signal-to-noise ratio (S/N) both in IRAC 5.8$\mu$m and 8.0$\mu$m bands larger than 3.
+Among the 554 ($=300+254$) galaxies in the phot-$z$ sample, 23 galaxies have ${\rm S/N}>3$ both in IRAC 5.8$\mu$m and 8.0$\mu$m bands.
 We also remove galaxies that are heavily blended with the neighboring objects in the IRAC images.
-Although the photometry in IRAC bands are performed with a deblending tool, {\sc TFIT}, heavy contamination can lead to a systematic uncertainty in the photometry.
-Specifically, we eliminate all the galaxies whose separation from the nearest object in the photometric catalog is $<2^{\prime\prime}$.
+Although the photometry in IRAC bands was performed with a deblending tool, {\sc TFIT}, heavy contamination can lead to a systematic uncertainty in the photometry.
+To this end, we eliminate all the galaxies whose separation from the nearest object in the photometric catalog is $<2^{\prime\prime}$, considering the FWHMs of IRAC images are $\sim2^{\prime\prime}$.
 Finally, we conduct visual inspections on the galaxies that meet criteria above, and obtain a sample of galaxies that contains nine galaxies (six from GOODS-S and three from GOODS-N).
-The list of the nine galaxies are shown in Table \ref{tab:obj_list}, and the apparent magnitudes at $H_{160}$ and 5.8$\mu$m band distribution is shown in the lower left panel of Figure \ref{fig:mags}.
-In Figure \ref{fig:cutouts}, the postage stamps of galaxies in the final sample are shown.
+A list of these nine galaxies is shown in Table \ref{tab:obj_list}, and the distribution of apparent magnitudes at $H_{160}$ and 5.8$\mu$m band is shown in the lower left panel of Figure \ref{fig:mags}.
+In Figure \ref{fig:cutouts}, postage stamps of galaxies in the final sample are shown.
 In Appendix \ref{apd:physical_prop}, the SEDs of the nine galaxies are also shown.